AdamWeissman/wingchun/README.md

 # WHAT IS WING CHUN, AND WHY I CHOSE IT FOR MY "TAKE" ON ELIZA (see more about Eliza in the STANDING ON THE SHOULDERS OF GIANTS section below)

-If you've ever seen Ip Man, (or most Kung Fu movies) you'll often see the hero or heroine training with a Wing Chun dummy... the wooden pole with a few "arms" sticking out.
-It is immovable, forcing the practioner to adapt to it; similar to how a coder must adapt to the interpreter or compiler they're dealing with... or whatever constraints they are working around, whether constraits imposed from outside (by technology, a client, or otherwise), or constraints from within: what one is capable of.
+If you've ever seen Ip Man, (or most Kung Fu movies) you'll often see the hero or heroine training with a Wing Chun dummy; the wooden pole with a few "arms" sticking out.
+It is immovable, forcing the practioner to adapt to it; similar to how a coder must adapt to the interpreter or compiler they're dealing with or whatever constraints they must navigate.
+Whether constraits imposed from outside (by technology, a client, or otherwise), or constraints from within: what one is capable of.

-At face value, the Eliza chatbot might be reduced to "verbal judo" as it rephrases one's statement into a question.
-But, one might also view the Eliza chatbot in the same light as a Wing Chun dummy -- as a fixed object which one must conform/adhere to in order to attain some victory.
-By analogy, this quote by Bruce Lee gives some idea of how you might approach practice against something like a Wing Chun dummy:
+In the context of martial arts, the Eliza chatbot might be viewed as a form of "verbal judo" as it frequently rephrases one's statements into a question.
+Bridging the concept of the Eliza Chatbot and what I'm attempting with my "Wing Chun" version is __a chatbot that will help coders more quickly recognize the constraints of a problem.__

+As a teaching coach, and forever student, I've found that one of the biggest obstacles to achieving anything is getting stuck in a fixed mindset, getting lost in the details of the wrong problem.
+To that end I find the following quote by Bruce Lee aspirational:

 > "Empty your mind; be formless, shapeless – like water.
 Now you put
 > water into a cup, it becomes the cup, you put water into a bottle, it
 > becomes the bottle, you put it in a teapot, it becomes the teapot.
+Now
-Now > water can flow or it can crash.
+> water can flow or it can crash.
 Be water, my friend."

-In other words, as one who codes, and in my current position as a Teaching Coach (as of January 2nd, 2021), I find that one of the most harmful mindsets for the novice coder (and even the adept) is the idea that something we did "should work" ...

-However, embracing the idea, that if something does not work, then it also SHOULD NOT, has been a game changer for me.
-With this "Wing Chun" implementation/spin on the Eliza bot, my hope is for coders to go beyond "rubber ducking" and approach code in such a way that it could be considered an extension of one's approach to problem solving in life.

-There is too much to cover here in terms of philosophy, though I can often be found on LinkedIn to chat: https://www.linkedin.com/in/adweissman/

-In the spirit of the "fixed arms" on a Wing Chun dummy, I keep a notecard beside my computer monitor that I have found helpful when tackling coding challenges.
-On that note card I have the following words, words that serve as reminders to the most basic constraints of what one can do with code:
+In other words, my ultimate goal for this chatbot is to serve as a "pattern interrupt" that will help the user stay "fluid".
+To do that, the "arms" of my Wing Chun Dummy represent that most common constraints I've found helpful when tackling coding challenges; what follows is a list of words that I have on a notecard beside my computer monitor; they serve as fundamental building blocks of most any coding challenge, and reflecting on where one might come in handy or not, often serves as a creative spring board that allows me to "be like water" when facing a coding challenge.
+The "arms" of my Wing Chun dummy are:

 1) Compare
 2) Combine